-The present document also specifies the LCS user plane positioning connection management procedure to support the user plane connection between the UE and the LMF.
+The present document also specifies the LCS user plane positioning connection management procedure to support the LCS secured user plane connection between the UE and the LMF.

-The present document also specifies the user plane protocol to support location event reporting over user plane connection between the UE and the LCS client or the AF.
+The present document also specifies the user plane protocol to support location event reporting over an LCS secured user plane connection between the UE and the LCS client or the AF.

 The present document also defines the message format, message contents, error handling and system parameters applied by the Location Services User plane protocol and LCS user plane positioning connection management for supporting Location Services in 5GS.